 - Digital Forensics

 This multidisciplinary concentration combines criminal justice, forensic science, and information technology.
 Students learn to recover digital information from computer systems and mobile devices.
 They also develop the analytical skills necessary to evaluate compromised information networks.
 Course topics include digital evidence recognition, cybercrime, and computer architecture.
-The digital forensics concentration greatly benefits learners who want to work for government agencies and within the judicial system.
+This concentration greatly benefits learners who want to work for government agencies and within the judicial system.

 - Software Development

-Students who want to cultivate a broad IT skill set can pursue a software development concentration with coursework in advanced database systems, software engineering, and product quality assurance.
+Students who want to cultivate a broad IT skill set can pursue a software development concentration, completing coursework in advanced database systems, software engineering, and product quality assurance.
 They can focus their studies on developing, implementing, and protecting mobile applications and cloud software.
-This concentration opens the door to employment in a wide range of industries.
+This concentration opens the door to several employment opportunities, as many industries need software developers.

 - Health Information Management

-By completing a health information management concentration, learners can access some of the fastest-growing careers in the U.S. Healthcare security specialists organize, code, and protect organizational records and patient information.
-They also help managers and stakeholders make data-supported decisions.
-Classes in this concentration include healthcare data management, research methodologies, and network infrastructure.
+Healthcare security specialists organize, code, and protect organizational records and patient information.
+They also help managers and stakeholders make data-driven decisions.
+Health information management students learn about healthcare data management, research methodologies, and network infrastructure.

 - Computer Engineering